9 Lakes, fishing

 Fishing the 9 Lakes Region is a four seasons activity, and winter fishing absolutely needs to be on every angler’s bucket list.
 Quite simply, when the temperatures dip, fishing bites rise.
 Trout, small and large mouth bass, sauger, striped bass, walleye, crappie, and muskie are biting when the water temperatures drop into the 50’s.
 What are you waiting for?
 Gather your gear for some great winter fishing!

 Bass– There is no shortage of bass in the productive fisheries of Cherokee, Douglas, and Watts Bar Lakes.
 Small and large mouth bass are king for championship fishing in the Southeast.
-Perhaps that is why Tellico and Fort Loudon Lakes will once again be hosting the Bassmaster Classic March 24-26, 2023.
+Perhaps that is why Tellico and Fort Loudon Lakes hosted the Bassmaster Classic in 2023.
 But these lakes are not just for serious anglers.
 Recreational fishermen will enjoy the sport of striper fishing, which yields photo worthy pictures.
 Guides are available on the lakes to provide equipment and tips for catching that trophy fish.

 Fly-fishing for smallies on the Holston and French Broad slow down, so put the boat in the water and follow the shad into the creeks.